 Ticket acceptance during our work

 The rail industry is making plans to help you get around during these disruptions.
-We’re also working out how these changes could affect your ticketing options, to ensure you won’t be out of pocket while we’re doing this crucial work.
+We’re also working out how these changes could affect your ticketing options, with the objective that you shouldn’t be out of pocket while we’re doing this crucial work.
 For now, if you buy an annual season ticket, please continue as usual and we’ll come back to you with an update very soon.